NEWS, AWARDS, RECOGNITION (1999-2025)

 2023: SPEAKER, The one club for creativity “Creative Perspectives” series

-Indovina presents a video talk for “Creativity and The Singularity” for The One Club for Creativity exploring the thrilling and unsettling future of art in an AI-driven world.
+I presented a video talk for The One Club for Creativity titled “Creativity and the Singularity,” exploring the thrilling, terrifying, and strangely beautiful future of art in an AI-driven world.
+A love letter—and a warning—for what comes next.
 Watch

 2023: Co-Creation of Amuse Bouche with Partizan